juanjosearango/Z-scan-PARAMETER-EXTRACTION-PROGRAM/README.md

 ## Software initial settings

-After carrying out the measurements and having them organized in a file according to the previous guidelines, download the python script ´Z_Scan_Data_Processing.py´ and save it in the same directory as the CSV input data file.

-Execute the script in a python interpreter (*Spyder* from [*Anaconda*](https://www.anaconda.com/) is recommended).
+After carrying out the measurements and having them organized in a file according to the previous guidelines, open the python script ´Z_Scan_Data_Processing.py´.
+It must be stored in the same directory as the CSV input data file.
+As python interpreter, *Spyder* from [*Anaconda*](https://www.anaconda.com/) is recommended for offline execution, and the *Google Colab* [notebook](https://colab.research.google.com/drive/19VCOF2bhVFJW9PjAbUNMA_QtJN85g9i0?usp=sharing) is recommended for online execution.
 The interpreter must support the python libraries `datetime`, `numpy`, `pandas`, `matplotlib`, `matplotlib.pyplot`, `bokeh`, `scipy`, `lmfit` and `sklearn`.
 But there is no problem if they are not installed, the software can perform a library installation/check.

+Before running the program, users must manually configure the settings at the beginning of the source code, according to their setup specifications and analysis preferences.
+The user-configured section explicitly is indicated; delimited by a box, as shown below:

 ```
 # 📝 Modify user settings within the box 📝